-Last week we wrote about what to do when we blow it.
-We suggested that overcoming parenting mistakes isn’t so much about not making them (which is good because we made TONS of them), but about being intentional to develop three specific things that will help you recover when you inevitably do blow it:
+Are you wondering what to do when you blow it?
+Overcoming parenting mistakes isn’t so much about not making them (which is good because we made TONS of them), but about being intentional to develop three specific things that will help you recover when you inevitably do blow it:

 - Skills for reconciling well when you’ve blown it.